BDC Hamburger Icon

 Open row

 Millions of Americans began working from home when the COVID-19 pandemic hit.
-According to the U.S. Census Bureau, between 2019 and 2021, the number of people working from home tripled from 5.7%, or about 9 million people, to nearly 18%, or 27.6 million people.
-While some organizations have mandated a return to the office, many others have adopted a hybrid or full-time work-from-home (WFH) model for the foreseeable future.
+According to the U.S. Census Bureau, between 2019 and 2021, the number of people working from home more than tripled, from 9 million (5.7 percent) to 27.6 million (18 percent).
+The work-from-home (WFH) trend hasn’t lost any steam.
+Data from the Bureau of Labor Statistics reveals that in 2023, 35 percent of employed people did all or some of their work at home.
+While some organizations have fully returned to the office, many others have adopted a hybrid or full-time WFH model for the foreseeable future.

-In the face of such a significant shift in workforce dynamics, companies must continually transition workers effectively into a long-term WFH situation.
-We’ll explore how employees and businesses can make this WFH transition seamless.
+With such a significant shift in workforce dynamics, companies must work to effectively transition workers into long-term WFH arrangements.
+We’ll explore how employers can make this transition seamless for their businesses and employees.

 Did You Know?Did you know